FedericoPonzi/Horust/README.md

     * **`health`**: Use the same strategy defined in the health configuration,
     * **`custom command`**: If the custom command is successful then your service is ready.

-### Healthness Check
+### Healthiness Check
- * You can check the healthness of your system using an http endpoint.
+ * You can check the healthiness of your system using an http endpoint.
  * You can use the enforce dependency to kill every dependent system.

 ```toml